-FieldShield is a patent-pending fiber delivery method aimed at reducing the cost of broadband deployment.
+FieldShield is both a patented and patent-pending fiber pathway and protection method aimed at reducing the cost of broadband deployment.
 FieldShield takes industry standard glass and makes it easier and less expensive to install.
 FieldShield starts with a ruggedized microduct designed to support all aerial, direct bury, and inside plant "last mile" needs.
 Created from the most rugged HDPE polymers, FieldShield Microduct is strong enough to be placed using traditional methods of boring and plowing, leveraging existing conduit placement equipment, as well as newer, less disruptive technologies such as micro trenching or saw cutting.

 FieldShield Pushable Fiber easily slips through the microduct's smooth inner wall.
-Utilizing bendinsensitive glass, FieldShield Pushable Fiber is available in a variety of fiber counts: 1 to 12 fibers in a 3mm jacket and up to 24 fibers in a 4mm jacket.
-Available in bulk reels or factory terminated, FieldShield offers total installation flexibility.
-FieldShield Pushable Fiber can be pushed by hand up to 100 feet or to distances up to 500 feet for direct bury applications and 300 feet for plenum and riser environments with the use of the FieldShield Assist Module, Clearfield's cordless drill-driven machine.
+Utilizing bend-insensitive glass, FieldShield Pushable Fiber is available in a variety of fiber counts, with bulk reels or factory terminated options offering total installation flexibility.
 A factory pre-connectorized FieldShield Pushable Connector eliminates costly labor in the field and presents reliable, consistent and guaranteed performance along with lower installation costs.
-After being installed in the microduct, the slip-resistant protective housing is removed and the connector snaps together - all in seconds, providing a cost-effective, tech-friendly means of installing optical fiber without jeopardizing fiber protection.
+After being pushed into the microduct, the slip-resistant protective housing of the FieldShield Pushable connector is removed and the connector snaps together - all in seconds, providing a cost-effective, tech-friendly means of installing optical fiber without jeopardizing fiber protection.

 The FieldShield Multiport SmarTerminal extends the reach of FieldShield optical fiber to the hardened connector marketplace.
-Teaming a FieldShield Pushable Connector with a field-installable, tool-less smart housing that provides a water tight seal decreases installation and maintenance time, while providing superior durability and reliability in the drop segment of the network.
-These new solutions, FieldShield Hardened Connectors and the FieldShield Multiport SmarTerminal, bring together the advantages of hardened connector technology with the ease of use and cost reductions associated with pushable fiber.
+Teaming a FieldShield Pushable Connector with a field-installable, tool-less smart housing that provides a water-tight seal decreases installation and maintenance time, while providing superior durability and reliability in the drop segment of the network.
+These solutions, FieldShield Hardened Connectors and the FieldShield Multiport SmarTerminal, bring together the advantages of hardened connector technology with the ease of use and cost reductions associated with pushable fiber.